ZsemberiDaniel/KoYDo/README.md

     YoutubeDL.saveToFile(properties, downloadCallback, otherOutputCallback, finishedCallback)
 ```

 These methods may throw a `YoutubeDLException` if the output of youtube-dl had an error as well.
+They also return the absolute path of the saved file.

 #### <a name="YoutubeDLSaveProperties"></a>YoutubeDLSaveProperties
 It has never been easier to define console parameters!
 This class does all the heavy lifting for you and contains the most common parameters for youtube-dl.